 What do you think of the construction industry?

-Its a cycle.
+It's a cycle.
 Right now, maybe Malaysia's economy is heading towards the bottom of its business cycle.
 It will definitely go up again.

 Twenty years ago, the global stock market crash in 1987 was partly attributed to over-inflated prices generated by a speculative bubble.

-In 1998, the output of the real economy declined plunging the country into its first recession for many years.
-The construction sector contracted 23.5%, manufacturing shrunk 9% and the agriculture sector 5.9%.
+In 1998, the output of the real economy declined, plunging the country into its first recession for many years.
+The construction sector contracted 23.5%, manufacturing shrunk 9%, and the agriculture sector 5.9%.
 Overall, the country's gross domestic product plunged 6.2% in 1998.
 During that year, the ringgit plunged below 4.7 and the KLSE fell below 270 points.

-In contrast, the year 2008, things appeared to slow down, the growth figure in the second half of the year was being dampened by the higher prices of commodities and fuel.
+In contrast, in the year 2008, things appeared to slow down, the growth figure in the second half of the year was being dampened by the higher prices of commodities and fuel.
 There was no doubt that the rising petrol prices had a big impact on the overall property market, which was going through a tough time.

 And if we look at the 10-year cycle, we are looking at the coming of another recession with the year 2018.
-What is worrying this time around is the fear of property market crash.
+What is worrying this time around is the fear of a property market crash.
 Some property experts opined that a market crash could potentially happen as consumers do not have the financial capacity to own homes, and could not even afford to pay their monthly installments.

 Still, historically, Malaysia always survived any crisis 'thrown' at her.
 Yes, the cycle will go up soon enough.
 It is just a matter of time before market correction takes place.
-Either way, all problems has their solutions, as long as we keep focusing positively on the future.
+Either way, all problems have their solutions, as long as we keep focusing positively on the future.